Act 29 November 1996 No. 72 relating to petroleum activities

 Authority to issue regulations and stipulate conditions

-The King may issue regulations to supplement and implement this Act, including, inter alia, provisions relating to working conditions, confidentiality and relating to the licensee’s obligation to make information on the activities pursuant to the Act available to the public.
+The King may issue regulations to supplement and implement this Act, including, inter alia, provisions relating to working conditions, duty of confidentiality and relating to the licensee’s obligation to make information on the activities pursuant to the Act available to the public.

 The King may, by regulations, order licensees or administrative agencies to provide information regarding payments.
 Administrative agencies can be ordered to provide such information without consideration for duty of confidentiality.
 This information can be published both by the declarant and the recipient of the information.